yistLin/prove-it/_posts/2019-08-25-Prove-why-David-was-a-man-after-God's-own-heart.md

 1 Kings 8:17
 : And it was on **David my father’s heart to build a house for the name of Jehovah** the God of Israel;

-This is how David received the title a man after God's heart
+This is how David received the title a man after God's heart.